9th July 2019

 Decided to take the leap from traditional to blended learning in your organisation?
 Congratulations!
 Blended learning paves the way to L&D that’s accessible, relevant and measurable, yet still allows coaches and mentors to engage with learners on a more personalised level when compared to just classroom-based training.
 You can breathe a sigh of relief now you’ve braved the decision and got on board with a blended approach.

-But before you invest in your learning technology of choice, how do you know which one is best?
+But before investing in learning technologies, how do you know which one is best?
 Is the traditional learning management system (LMS) really dead?
 Is the learning experience platform (LXP) the learning technology of the future?
 It’s a big investment, but which choice is right for your organisation?
 It’s certainly not a decision that can be taken lightly.
 Cue panic.

 If you’re starting to feel overwhelmed by it all, let’s start by taking a look at the key differences between the two technologies.